 After the first day of our 150 Kilometre journey from Dresden to Prague along the Elbe River, Rob and I found ourselves on the outskirts of Děčín, in the north of the Czech Republic.
 I had been nursing a flat rear tyre for the last 10 Kilometres through the urban byways of this industrial town, that eventually took us, unnervingly, down a motorway sliproad... at night and without any lights on our bikes.

-With the river gurgling along, the now occasional sound of traffic from the road, no beasts in sight, and my heart still racing, I closed my knife and threw on every piece of clothing I had left in my panniers - socks and underwear included - as I could see the condensation of my breath inside the tent.
+And so, with the river still gurgling along just a few feet from us, the now only occasional sound of traffic from the road, no beasts in sight and yet my heart still racing, I closed my knife and threw on every piece of clothing I had left in my panniers - socks and underwear included - as I could see now the condensation of my breath inside the tent.
 I put in my earplugs and settled down once more.

-There was no beast lurking outside of my tent.
-The locals of Děčín hadn’t rallied to attack the British intruders.
-It had been my own heartbeat all along, reverberating in my ear against the earplugs.
-I had woken myself up with the sound of my own heartbeat.
+There was no beast lurking outside of my tent that night.
+The locals of Děčín hadn’t rallied to attack Rob and I, the British intruders.
+It had been my own heartbeat, reverberating in my ear against the earplugs.
+Yes, I had woken myself up with the sound of my own heartbeat.

 We still had 100 Kilometres, and one more night camping wild along the Elbe, to go.